-I am a fourth year graduate student in the UC Berkeley Department of Linguistics.
-I am currently writing my dissertation, titled "The Historical Origin of Consonant Mutation in the Senegambian Languages."
-My dissertation is advised by Larry Hyman.
+I am a graduate student in the UC Berkeley Department of Linguistics.
+I am currently writing my dissertation, titled "The Historical Origin of Consonant Mutation in the Atlantic Languages" (advised by Larry Hyman).

 My principal interest is in historical and comparative linguistics, focusing on linguistic reconstruction within the Niger-Congo language family, as well as phonology and morphology from a historical perspective.
-Within Niger-Congo, I work mainly on the reconstruction and internal classification of the Senegambian languages of the North Atlantic branch, and also on the Bantu language family.
+Within Niger-Congo, I have worked mainly on the reconstruction and internal classification of Northern Atlantic languages, and also on the Bantu language family.

-Of the Senegambian languages, I have worked with speakers of Sereer, Noon, and Wolof, and have also worked on Fula and the Cangin languages, focusing on lexical and morpho-phonological reconstruction.
+In my own fieldwork, I have worked with speakers of Sereer, Noon, Wolof, and Kobiana.
+I have also worked on Fula as well as the Tenda, Bainunk, and Cangin language families, focusing on lexical and morpho-phonological reconstruction.
 I am especially interested in the historical evolution of the noun class and consonant mutation systems which are prevalent in the area.
 One of my ongoing goals is to reassess the current hypotheses of the internal classification of these languages, disentangling linguistic features spread by areal contact from those passed down through genetic inheritance.

 My other linguistic interests include the Iberian Romance languages, and the role of diachrony in synchronic phonological and morphological analysis.